Tuesday 6-7pm*, Teen Yoga, Racquets Fitness Centre, Thame

 I enjoy doing yoga at home with my children, (little and often) and taking the time to teach them some ways to explore their emotions (which they have a seem an abundance of) and fun ways of moving their body.

 There are lots of great childrens yoga books and practise cards out there now, so you can explore yoga together at home.
 I highly recommend Goodmorning Yoga and Goodnight Yoga, by Mariam Gates, which my little boy loved as his bed time story for months and when he dropped down and did the ‘bee’, complete with sound effects, well that was love right there.
-I also love Yoga Pretzel cards, it is so fun building sequences with these great cards.
+I also love Yoga Pretzel cards, suitable for children of all ages, it is so fun building sequences with these great cards.

 All children can and should do Yoga!

-Take a look at my classes page for my current timetable of other yoga classes I teach.
+Take a look at my classes page for my current timetable.